Fairfield County Bank

-Fairfield County Bank, is a full-service community bank and insurance provider serving customers in Fairfield County, Connecticut.
+Fairfield County Bank, is a full-service community bank serving customers in Fairfield County, Connecticut.
 The bank is headquartered in Ridgefield, Connecticut and was founded in 1871.

 History

 In 1871, Ridgefield Savings Bank opened its first office at Old Hundred now the Aldrich Museum.
 The bank was a part of the Bailey & Gage store.
 In 1874, Fairfield County Savings Bank opened its first office on Wall Street, Norwalk.
 In 2004, the two banks, Ridgefield Bank and Fairfield County Savings Bank, come together as Fairfield County Savings Bank.
-The bank's insurance arm is currently licensed to operate in 32 States.